M-Agnel/DL_DA/README.md

 robustness for thyroid disease prediction.

 ## Objectives

-The goal of the ”Hybrid CNN-RNN Model for Advanced Thyroid Disease Classification” is to improve the classification of thyroid diseases by integrating Convolutional Neural Networks (CNNs) with Recurrent Neural Networks (RNNs).
-CNNs are employed to extract spatial features from thyroid imaging data, while RNNs, especially Long Short-Term
+The primary goal of this study is to assess the effectiveness of Convolutional Neural Networks to enhance thyroid disease classification using extensive analysis of medical imaging and clinical data.
+The project seeks to investigate how well CNNs can automatically extract and interpret essential features from imaging data in order to improve diagnostic accuracy.
-Memory (LSTM) networks, analyze temporal patterns in sequential information.
-This combined model seeks to enhance both feature extraction and temporal analysis, resulting in more accurate classifications, fewer false positives and negatives, and improved diagnostic results, particularly for complex datasets with both spatial and sequential elements.
+Furthermore, the study aims to show that CNNs have the ability to provide a more efficient and scalable solution for thyroid disease diagnosis, significantly outperforming previous diagnostic methods.